-It was also the first country in South America to ban smoking indoors, legalize divorce, gay marriage and abortion, and the first in the world to completely legalize marijuana consumption (in order to mitigate the effects of the illegal drug trade).
+It was also the pioneer in Latin America to ban smoking indoors, legalize divorce, marriage equality, and abortion, and the first to completely legalize marijuana consumption (in order to mitigate the effects of the illegal drug trade).

 A Favorable Place in LATAM for Test Engineers

 Not only is this country a desirable place to live, for professionals in the area of IT, but it is also rife with opportunity and talent.
 There are several factors that make this true.

 The Uruguayan government has declared IT an official area of interest, and it has been working to promote innovation and grow its IT and software industry with programs and tax incentives.
 Uruguay has designated 12 free-trade zones, where there are no transit, property, VAT, or net income taxes.